MicrosoftDocs/dynamics-365-intelligent-order-management/topics/support.md

 Once you submit your request, it will appear in the list of support requests.
 You can check the status and edit your request on this page.

 ## Email Support
-If you are unable to create a support ticket you can reach out to <iomsupport@microsoft.com> for guidance on how to get a support ticket created.
+If you're unable to create a support ticket, you can reach out to <iomsupport@microsoft.com> for guidance on how to get a support ticket created.

 ## Other support options